 C. W. Fisher arrived from London, Ontario, in 1910.
 He purchased the Martin and the Johnson stores and the Merino ranch that year.
 A short time later, he established an implement business in the town.
 In 1904, the Johnson store was extended and brick veneered.
 The Martin store was turned into a Liberal clubhouse and headquarters.
 Mr. Fisher was elected to the first government of Alberta and was appointed speaker, a position he held until his death in 1919.
-(13)

-(13) Interviews, Mr. W. Andison, Mr. E. Andison, Cochrane, January 1951.
+(13) (13) Interviews, Mr. W. Andison, Mr. E. Andison, Cochrane, January 1951.

-R. Smith, the former manager of the hotel in Mitford, died in 1902 and his widow purchased the Sharp house.
+died in 1902 and his widow purchased the Sharp house.
 Mrs. Sharp was a sister of W. Jones of the Bottrel ranch and had lived in Cochrane since the 1890's.
 Mrs. Smith turned the house into a maternity hospital and a Dr. Toronto operated it for a time.
 He was the first doctor to reside in Cochrane.
 (14)